 The Agency Department keeps records of all agency contracts filed, the contact information submitted by agent or member, and agent information listed on an information sheet given to actors during the first rehearsal.
 A member has the right to list any franchised agent or agents.
 This information is made available upon request to Casting Directors and Producers.
 Actors are encouraged to keep their agency contact information current and contact the Agency Department with any new information.

 Casting Directors or Producers may call either the Agency Department or Membership Department for contact information with up to three names per call.
-For longer requests, the Casting Director or Producer will be asked to fax or e-mail a list.
+For longer requests, the Casting Director or Producer will be asked to e-mail a list.